dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 such as *Cut*, *Copy*, and *Paste*, where the operations performed by the commands are related, even though the commands themselves do not act as a group.
 Note that you can also use command tables to create and group related menu commands.
+See `Using Command
-See `See Using Command Tables <commands.htm#99799>`_ for more details.
+Tables <commands.htm#99799>`_ for more details.

 Lists